 You’ve probably heard the horror stories about people who buy a property for investment purposes, and then that property turns out to be a huge money pit rather than a money-making asset.
-It can certainly happen, but it doesn’t have to if you keep in mind these 5 features of a profitable investment property in Central New Jersey.
+It can certainly happen, but it doesn’t have to if you keep in mind these 5 features of a profitable investment property in Newark.

 So, then, what are three most important things to look for when you’re considering a potential investment property?
 You already know the answer because you’ve heard so many times before.
 And those three things are, of course, location, location, and location.